 Wraparound Extension – Walnut House

-Average Cost of a Single Storey Extension
+Average Cost of a Single Storey Extension in 2026

 When calculating the average cost of a single-storey extension, expect to pay between £2,500 and £3,500 per square metre in London and Surrey.
 This cost typically includes basic structural work, fixtures, and finishes.
 For example, a 20m² extension to expand your kitchen or living area could range from £50,000 to £70,000.
 This amount would cover the basic shell but does not account for high-end finishes, VAT, professional fees, or hidden costs that may emerge along the way.
 Smaller projects, like a 3m² porch extension, might cost between £8,500 and £15,000+.